bkuschak/cmsis_dap_tcp_esp32/README.md

 Once the ESP32 has connected to WiFi and obtained an IP address by DHCP, you can then run OpenOCD.

-The code was tested with the following:
+This code was tested with the following:

+- Host: MacOS
 - Board: Xiao ESP32-C6
 - CPU Frequency: 160 MHz
 - Flash Frequency: 80 MHz